 There is also a church in the village with a memorial to the Lifeboat disaster of 1928 in the grounds.
 The church is simple and charming in its setting and has regular though not frequent services.

-The general stores is run by a local lad and stocks a wide range of provisions, papers etc.
+The general stores is run by local lad Steve and stocks a wide range of provisions, papers etc.

 Rye has oodles of interest for a broad palate of tastes.

 The very helpful staff at the Tourist Information Centre by The Strand have extensive information in the shop and at email@example.com.

 St. Mary’s church (a few yards away from the Kino) has a belltower which you can walk up and has extensive views seaward from the top and a picturesque view over Rye rooftops, demonstrating how the landscape worked when Rye was an island.
 The Kino is lovely and has 2 screens with comfortable seating and a bar serving drinks or tea and cakes, indoors our outside.